AI Models

 Endpoint URL Requirements

-For security reasons, custom endpoint URLs are validated to prevent Server-Side Request Forgery (SSRF) attacks:
+For security, all custom URLs are validated to prevent Server-Side Request Forgery (SSRF) attacks.
+The following are blocked:

 10.x.x.x,172.16–31.x.x,192.168.x.x - Cloud metadata endpoints:

-Recommended: Expose self-hosted services through a reverse proxy with proper authentication and a publicly accessible URL.
+Recommended: Expose self-hosted services (Ollama, LiteLLM, etc.) through a reverse proxy with proper authentication and a publicly accessible URL.
 This preserves SSRF protection while allowing TestPlanIt to reach your internal services securely.

 As a convenience alternative, you can set the ALLOWED_PRIVATE_HOSTS environment variable to a comma-separated list of trusted hostnames.
 This bypasses SSRF protection for the listed addresses and applies to LLM provider endpoints, code repository connections, and URL-based test case generation.